swift-nav/swiftnav-rs/README.md

 # swiftnav-rs

-A rust wrapper around the C library `libswiftnav`, which provides general GNSS related functionality.
-Only limited portion of the `libswiftnav` functionality is currently wrapped.
-PRs adding functionality are welcome!
-Ideally the wrapper should provide an idiomatic Rust interface while delegating as much work to the underlying C implementation.
+An idiomatic Rust wrapper around the C library `libswiftnav`, which provides general GNSS related functionality.

+## License
+This crate is distributed under the terms of the LGPLv3, full details are available in the LICENSE file.